unsw-restech/unsw-restech.github.io/docs/software/ansys.md

 Similarly, Ansys Fluent input can be generated locally and transferred to Katana to run in a batch job.

-Again, a brief batch script is below, and a step-by-step guide is available [on our Github](https://github.com/unsw-edu-au/Restech-HPC/blob/master/hpc-examples/ansys/ansys-fluent.md).
+Again, a brief batch script is below, and a step-by-step guide is available [on our Github](https://github.com/unsw-edu-au/Restech-HPC/blob/master/hpc-examples/ansys/ansys-fluent.md) (Note: You need to [join the UNSW GitHub organisation](https://research.unsw.edu.au/github) to access this repo).

 ``` bash
    #!/bin/bash